FabricMC/yarn/CONVENTIONS.md

 ### Getters, setters, withers, and creators

-Use "get" for getters and other methods that calculate some property with no side effects other than caching a value in a private field.
+Use "get" for non-boolean getters and other methods that calculate some property with no side effects other than caching a value in a private field.
+For boolean getters, use "is".

 Use "set" for methods that set some property.
 Name the parameter the same as the property (`setColor(color)`, not `setColor(newColor)`).